Untoxed HealthUntoxedHealth

 Why it’s a concern

-Ethylparaben exhibits weak estrogenic activity in yeast and mammalian cell assays and has been detected in human urine and breast tissue samples.
-The Danish EPA flagged parabens as potential endocrine disruptors in children under three, prompting a voluntary ban on propyl- and butylparaben in leave-on products for that age group.
-Ethylparaben is still permitted in the EU up to 0.4% as a single ester but is under ongoing review.
+Ethylparaben shows weak estrogenic activity in yeast and mammalian cell assays and has been detected in human urine and breast tissue samples.
+The Danish EPA flagged parabens as endocrine concerns in children under three, prompting a voluntary ban on propyl- and butylparaben in leave-on products for that age group.
+Ethylparaben is still permitted in the EU up to 0.4% as a single ester, with the SCCS continuing to review cumulative exposure.

 Also known as